-This is the eighteenth issue of a quarterly publication providing information on the technical work of the National Bureau of Standards Center for Electronics and Electrical Engineering.
-This issue of the CEEE Technical Progress Bulletin covers the first quarter of calendar year 1987.
+This is the twelfth issue of a quarterly publication providing information on the technical work of the National Bureau of Standards Center for Electronics and Electrical Engineering.
+This issue of the CEEE Technical Publication Announcements covers the first quarter of calendar year 1987.

-Organization of Bulletin: This issue contains abstracts for all Center papers released for publication by NBS in the quarter and citations and abstracts for Center papers published in the quarter.
-Entries are arranged by technical topic as identified in the table of contents and alphabetically by first author under each subheading within each topic.
-Unpublished papers appear under the subheading "Released for Publication".
-Papers published in the quarter appear under the subheading "Recently Published".
+Organization of Bulletin: This issue contains citations and abstracts for Center papers published in the quarter.
+Entries are arranged by technical topic as identitied in the table of contents and alphabetically by first author within each topic.
 Following each abstract is the name and telephone number of the individual to contact for more information on the topic (usually the first author).
-This issue also includes a calendar of Center conferences and workshops planned for calendar year 1987, some preliminary announcements for calendar year 1988, and a list of sponsors of the work.
+This issue also includes a calendar of Center conferences and workshops planned for calendar year 1987, some preliminary events for 1988, and a list of sponsors of the work.